 Study 3

+Introduction

+We predicted this due to previous literature indicating that high levels of moral conviction inoculate individuals from the effects of social consensus; however, this has not been experimentally tested previously.

 Method

-Study 3 analyzed the interaction between moral conviction and social consensus on polarized beliefs using a 2x2 within-subjects design.
+Study 3 analyzed the interaction between moral conviction and social consensus on a series of polarized and non-polarized beliefs using a 2x2 within-subjects design.
 Participants were randomly assigned to one of two social consensus (low vs. high) and moral conviction manipulation conditions (moral responsibility vs. pragmatic framing).
 The primary outcome, support for [topic], was measured both before and after experimental manipulation.
 The Institutional Review Board at the University of Missouri reviewed and approved all submitted materials for Study 3.

 Participants

 A total of 491 undergraduate students 18 years of age or older at the University of Missouri participated in this study.
 Participants were recruited through an online survey platform and offered psychology course credit in exchange for their participation.
 Participants were asked to select categories that best described their race/ethnicity.
+Participants self-identified as: White (90%), Black (6.1%), Hispanic (5.7%), Asian (4.5%), Native American (1.2%), or ‘other’ (0.8%).
 Participants also self-selected their preferred gender identity.
+69% participants identified as ‘Female’, 30% ‘Male’, and 0.4% as ‘Gender Variant or Nonconforming’.
+They ranged in age from 18 to 46 years (M = 18.7, SD = 2.07).

 Materials and Procedure

-Participants began by reading our cover letter and providing consent.
-Next, they were provided with the Ethical Standards of Judgement Questionnaire.
-Then, for each of our three [topics] (universal health care, capital punishment, and usage of AI in the workplace), participants provided their initial level of support for the [topic] (our primary outcome), as well as how much moral conviction they have regarding their position.
-Additionally, our participants self-reported their level of familiarity with each [topic], as well as their openness to changing their mind.
+Participants first completed the Ethical Standards of Judgement Questionnaire.
+Then, for each of the three topics (universal health care, capital punishment, and usage of AI in the workplace), participants provided their initial level of support for the topic (the primary outcome), as well as how much moral conviction they have regarding their position.
+Additionally, our participants self-reported their level of familiarity with each topic, as well as their openness to changing their mind.
 The three topics selected were designed to vary in general political orientation towards the topic, as well as the level of familiarity.
 Support for universal health care and capital punishment is traditionally associated with diametrically opposed political leanings (e.g., conservatives tend to support capital punishment and liberals tend to support universal health care), furthermore, both topics have been actively discussed in the US for decades, and thus Americans likely have reasonable familiarity with them (Stein, 2017; Bump, 2015).
 Usage of AI in the workplace was chosen as a topic explicitly because of its high level of novelty.
 The usage of AI is not currently seen in a politically polarized way, and the public does not have the same level of familiarity as the other two topics, given its relative newness (Fast & Horvitz, 2017).

-Next, as in Study 2, participants were asked to read three short essays about universal health care, capital punishment, and the usage of AI in the workplace designed to manipulate the perception of moral conviction.
+As in Study 2, participants were then asked to read three short essays about universal health care, capital punishment, and the usage of AI in the workplace designed to manipulate the perception of moral conviction.
 They were randomized into one of two conditions: 1) Moral Responsibility or 2) Pragmatic.
 Thus, each participant received three essays, one on each topic, that all share the same moral framing.
-As in Study 2, We chose to focus on the moral responsibility and pragmatic framings because these conditions had the greatest between group differences in the preliminary data.
+As in Study 2, the focus was on the moral responsibility and pragmatic framings because these conditions had the greatest between group differences in the preliminary data.
 All essays were readable at a high school level, as assessed by a Flesh-Kincaid readability score, and have comparable word counts.